 Do document holders actually reduce neck strain?

-What is the difference between an inline and a side-mount document holder?
+What’s the difference between inline and side-mount document holders?

-An inline holder sits between your keyboard and monitor, placing the document directly in front of you.
-A side-mount clips to the monitor edge, placing the document to one side.
-Inline is more ergonomically optimal for sustained use.
-Side-mount is better for occasional reference and small desks.
+An inline holder sits between your keyboard and monitor, placing the document in your central field of view.
+A side-mount clips to the monitor edge, placing the document to one side of your screen.
+Inline is more ergonomically sound for sustained use because it eliminates side-to-side neck rotation.
+Side-mount is the better tradeoff when desk space is limited.

 Will a monitor clip document holder damage my monitor?